Tarzan and the Valley of Gold: Plot

 Ignoring Tarzan's warning, Vinero's army have discovered the entrance to the Valley of Gold through a cave, previously described by Ramel.
 Tarzan's party arrives at the same cave.
 Tarzan sends the others on to warn the city's inhabitants, tracks Vinero's men in the cave entrance to the lost city and further demonstrates his expertise in weaponry by wiping out Vinero's rear guard ambush party by crushing them with stalactites hanging over them which he shoots down with a captured M1918 Browning Automatic Rifle.
 Vinero retreats to the cave entrance.

 Tarzan goes into the city and finds that the city people are proposing to do nothing because they are too peaceful.
 Vinero meantime blasts a wider path through the cave and brings their vehicles to the valley.
 The chief says he will give away all the gold rather than lose a single life and then locks Tarzan in a room to stop him fighting.
 Upon arrival in the peaceful city (Tukamay), Vinero demands all the gold in the city and provides motivation by having his tank shell the buildings which kills several of the city's inhabitants.
 Vinero says he will return for all the gold and to meet the chief's other guest 'from Africa'.

 Tarzan, now released, persuades the chief to give up all the gold and get everyone out of the city.
 All the gold is put in a pile in the center of the now deserted city.
 However, the Chief (Manco) lets slip that there is only one more piece of gold left.
 Vinero has his troops start to load the halftrack up with the gold and orders the chief to take him to the last piece of gold or else more lives will be lost.
 From a room full of junk, Vinero goes through a door, apparently made of solid gold, and starts to inspect the room which has gold dust on the floor.

 Meanwhile, Tarzan gets into the tank.
 The loaded halftrack is being driven away but Tarzan eliminates the remainder of the army (except for the main henchman, Mr. Train), by expertly using the cannon of the tank on the halftrack and the army.
 As Vinero eagerly attempts to pull a golden ornament off the wall, the ceiling releases enough gold dust to fill the room and smother him, at the same time as Tarzan fights and defeats Vinero's hulking Oddjob-type henchman, Mr. Train.

-With the threat from Vinero's army ended, Tarzan and Sophia leave the Valley of Gold and return to the outside civilization.